confluentinc/ksql/docs-md/app/etl.md

 docker exec -it mongo /bin/bash
 ```

-Log into the Mongo console using the username and password specified in the Docker Compose file:
+Log into the Mongo console using the username specified in the Docker Compose file:

 ```
-mongo -u mongo-user -p mongo-pw admin
+mongo -u $MONGO_INITDB_ROOT_USERNAME -p mongo-pw admin
 ```

 Because MongoDB has been started as a replica set, it needs to be initiated.
 Run the following command to kick it off: